Narwhal (Monodon monoceros)

 Julie Hins: long live to Excalibur

-Mathilde et Clémence Marcil: We suggest Arcane – synonym of mysteries and magic.
+Mathilde and Clémence Marcil: We suggest Arcane – synonym of mysteries and magic.
 We dream of having the privilege to see Arcane in our waters!

 Alex Martin: D’Artagnan!